 I do personally recommend the Expedition for those who know they will use it often, or use it once and then sell it.
 But if it’s not strictly necessary for your use case, it’s a lot of money and a lot of space in your pack.
 You’ll need to be honest with yourself about whether your future backpacking plans include enough Expedition-worthy trips to make the purchase worthwhile.

-Or, you could throw down the cash for the Escalade of bear canisters and use it as motivation to plan more epic backpacking trips in the future… 🙂
+Of course, once you throw down the cash for the Escalade of bear canisters it may be motivation to plan more epic backpacking trips in the future… And that’s priceless. 🙂

 More Lightweight Backpacking Resources